jsoverson/grunt-preprocess/README.md

 ## Configuration and Usage

-grunt-preprocess is a Multi Task directive that takes your standard source and destination and processes a template based around environment
+grunt-preprocess is a Grunt Multi Task that takes your standard source and destination and processes a template based around environment configuration.

+Consider checking out [grunt-env](https://github.com/onehealth/grunt-env) for easing environment configuration.

 ```js
 preprocess : {